MartinvonBerg/wp-fotorama-gpxviewer/readme.md

     - Upload the images from Step 1 to your Wordpress site e.g. with Filezilla.
 Upload to a Sub-Folder in ./wp-content/uploads/.
 Do not use the WP-standard folders, like ./wp-content/uploads/2020/12!
         - Example:  ./wp-content/uploads/All_Albums/gallery1
-    - Do not use 'thumb' or something like '4x5' or 150x150 (regex: [0-9]x[0-9]) in the filename for the full-size image.
+    - Do not use 'thumb' or something like '4x5' or 200x150 or 150x150 (regex: [0-9]x[0-9]) in the filename for the full-size image.
 These files will be regarded as thumbnails and therefore ignored for the slider.
     - Up to now the images are NOT shown in the Media-Catalog of Wordpress
     - Note for Lightroom-Users: I also wrote a Lightroom-Plugin to upload the images directly to the Wordpress-Catalog and do the whole process in one Click!
 All image-work, updates, change of title, development can be done in Lightroom and the same image with unchanged Wordpress-ID is updated.
 The images in the Plugin are updated automatically.
     - Example-Folder